jtorral/patroniTraining/README.md

     docker ps | grep pgbackrest
     c3ff6cbda7f7   rocky9-pg17-bundle   "/bin/bash -c /entry…"   5 minutes ago   Up 5 minutes   22/tcp, 80/tcp, 443/tcp, 2379-2380/tcp, 5000-5001/tcp, 6032-6033/tcp, 6132-6133/tcp, 7000/tcp, 8008/tcp, 8432/tcp, 9898/tcp, 0.0.0.0:6438->5432/tcp, [::]:6438->5432/tcp, 0.0.0.0:9998->9999/tcp, [::]:9998->9999/tcp   pgbackrest1

-You will need to apply the same new directories and privileges as noted above.
+You will need to apply the same new directorieand privileges as noted above.
 However, since I am constantly enhancing the Docker image, this may already be in place.
 Again, this is just informational so you have an understanding of how we create the environment.

 ## More to come

 There is more to come.
 Please check in regularly to check for updates.